 KINDER, TEXAS.
 Kinder, four miles south of Quitaque in southeastern Briscoe County, was named for Judge L. S. Kinder, the railroad entrepreneur who led the movement to organize the Amarillo, Plainview and Southern Railroad in 1903.
 Served by a flag stop and spur on the Fort Worth and Denver line, with which the judge worked, Kinder receives its mail by rural delivery from Quitaque.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.H.
-Allen Anderson, "KINDER, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvk21), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, H. Allen Anderson, "Kinder, TX," accessed March 24, 2017, http://www.tshaonline.org/handbook/online/articles/hvk21.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.